 California took a brave step forward this weekend after Governor Jerry Brown signed into law California Senate Bill 618, which provides much-needed changes to its crippled compensation process for the wrongfully convicted.
 SB 618 is designed to make the process more streamlined, more efficient, and much cheaper for every Californian, while still providing meaningful relief to individuals who have been found innocent and set free.

 Over a decade ago, California’s legislature unanimously agreed to address a growing problem in its criminal justice system: what should be done to help those who have been wrongfully convicted?
 With the advent and use of new forensic technologies like DNA, and the creation of postconviction organizations like the California Innocence Project, more and more people were getting set free after being found innocent of the crimes for which they were sent to prison.
+Lawyers similar to Hope Lefeber which you can learn more about at HopeLefeber.com specializes in criminal defense in Philadelphia can provide some perspective on how to work to be acquitted of charges against them.
 These individuals, some of which had spent decades in prison for crimes they didn’t commit, were victims of the criminal justice system through no fault of their own.
 California was among the first of dozens of states to pass a series of laws designed to try to repair the damage done to these innocent individuals, to compensate them for their years of wrongful conviction.
 California Penal Code section 4900, passed in 2000, provided compensation to an individual who could show he or she had been wrongfully convicted.

 The compensation was not much—$100 a day, or $36,500 a year for every year that you served behind bars for a crime you didn’t commit.
 But it was genuinely necessary for wrongly convicted and released inmates.
 Perversely, exonerees are actually worse off than people who are on parole—people who actually committed their crimes, did their time, and are released to the community.
 Parolees have access to reintegration programs like halfway houses; there are hundreds of state-funded jobs programs specifically designed to allow parolees to get work and provide for themselves.
 Being wrongfully convicted, however, means you are not eligible for parole programs—since you are not on parole.